20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - A *addPayoffs* internal operation: Since in our software everything is a game, we need to keep track of who-is-who.
 Namely, there may be different subgames in our model that are played by the same player.
 In this situation, the payoffs of these subgames must be combined. *addPayoffs* does exactly this form of bookkeeping.

 ### Supplying strategies
 *Strategies* are supplied as tuples, once for every subgame.
 So, for instance, if our model consists of three subgames, a strategy for the whole model will just be a tuple `(strGame1,strGame2,strGame3)`.
+These tuples are provided in `Parametrization.hs`.
+The single functions making up the tuples in `Parmetrization.hs` are in turn defined in `Strategies.hs`.

+To evaluate strategies, it is enough to just run the `main` function defined in `Main.hs`.
+This is precisely what happens when we give the command `stack run`.
+In turn, `main` invokes functions defined in `Analytics.hs` which define the right notion of equilibrium to check.
+If you want to change strategies on the fly, just open a repl (Cf. [Interactive Execution](#interactive-execution)) and give the command 'main'.
+You can make parametric changes in `Parametrization.hs` or even define new strategies and/or notions of equilibrium by editing `Stategies.hs` and `Analytics.hs`, respectively.
+Once you save your edits, giving `:r` will recompile the code on the fly.
+Calling `main` again will evaluate the changes.

+As a word of caution, notice in a game with branching, we need to provide a possible strategy for each branch.
+For example, suppose to have the following game:

+- Player 1 can choose between option A and B;
+    - case A: Player 2 can choose between option A1 or A2;
+    - case B: Player 2 can choose between option B1 or B2;

+Moreover, suppose that the payoffs are as follows:

+- If Player1 chooses A, and then Player2 chooses A1, then both players get 100$.
+- In any other case, both players get 0$.

+In this game the best strategy is clearly (A,A1).
+Nevertheless, we need to supply a strategy for Player2 also in the 'B' branch: Even if Player1 will never rationally choose B, Player2 needs to be endowed with a clear choice between B1 and B2 in case this happens.

 ### Branching
 Another important operation we provide is called *branching*.
 This is useful in contexts where, say, a player choice determines which subgame is going to be played next.